-We source data from various government sources and from the API provided by APM through the Domain Group.
-See full list of sources at the bottom of the page.
+We source data from various government and other sources.
+See list of sources at the bottom of the page.

 Data is visualised on Postcode level and Statistical Area.
 The Statistical Area (1) normally have a population of between 200 and 800 people with an average population size of approximately 400 people.

 The growth layer of the map visualises median price change year-on-year and quarter-on-quarter basis.
 We calculate absolute growth in dollars and relative change in percent.
 For example, if last year median price was $1.000.000 and this year it is $1.100.000 then the Growth ($) is $100.000 and Growth (%) is 10%.
 Growth stats are not available on Statistical Area level due to a very small number of transactions.

 This layer visualises number of recently approved development applications (DAs) from local councils.
 Supply and demand define the price and the perspective.
 A higher number of recent development applications might indicate an increased supply on the local market.
 Hover over or click on the map to see the exact number and $ value of the new houses/units/townhouses constructed in the area.
 If you want to avoid investing into the area with oversupply of houses/units - research this layer of the map.